Sunday, April 27, 2014

 I got lunch at Westlake Center's McDonald's.
 Then it was pretty sunny and I was feeling better and better due to some giant shiny globe in the sky that seemed vaguely familiar, so I chance a walked to Capitol Hill.
 I visited Capitol Loans and then Twice Sold Tales, making sure I saw all three cats there.
 I walked to the Jimi Hendrix statue, then Elliot Bay Book Company, then Seattle's sole branch of Everyday Music, which you may recall has quite a few Portland area branches.
 I got some DVDs there, including Smallville season 1, which I already have but someone failed to return the first disc.
 This set cost me $2.95 so I'll put in the missing disc and give the rest away.

-[NOW: That McDonald's has closed.]
+[NOW: That McDonald's and that Everyday Music have closed.]

 It was raining for a bit after I left there.
 Still, I decided to visit an area of Capitol Hill I hadn't seen in a while and visit On 15th Video, but that store didn't seem to have any previously viewed videos for sale.
 I returned to the main area of the Hill (Broadway) and got some DVDs at Broadway Video.
 They couldn't find one disc but I had a ringer already in mind for their special (4 for $20; got 8).
 I walked to the pop machine with the Mystery buttons, hoping I wouldn't get cherry again.
 I did wind up with cherry Mountain Dew, but luckily the Mountain Dew dominated the cherry.
 I walked to Seattle Center, started once again with the International Fountain.
 I just got my shoes off and it started to rain again.